markroland/path-helper/README.md

 smoothing, adding noise, or other follow-up transformations may be applied in a more uniform manner.

+### explodePath

+Break apart a Path into an array of Paths composed of each segment of the path.
+For example, if a Path has points A,B,C,D, then explodePath returns a series of Paths with points: AB, BC, CD.

 ### resamplePath

 Resample a path to contain a certain number of points.
 The new path